 Welcome!
 I’m Bari Tessler Linden…

-Financial Therapist, Mentor Coach, Mama-preneur, Dark Chocolate Lover.
+Financial Therapist.
+Mentor Coach.
+Mama-preneur. and Dark Chocolate Lover.

-The Art of Money (formerly Conscious Bookkeeping®) was born, in this moment, when my husband, Forest Linden and I named it and mapped out the Three Doorways of Financial Transformation:
+The Art of Money® (formerly Conscious Bookkeeping®) was born, in this moment, when my husband, Forest Linden and I named it and mapped out the three phases of our methodology:

 - Financial Therapy (Money Healing)